turingschool/mod-0-curriculum/session2/index.md

 1. Make a file called `favorite_foods.txt`
 1. List the contents of your directory (you should see just your `favorite_foods.txt` file appear)
 1. Use Atom add your #1 favorite food to the file
-1. Add your #2 favorite food to the file
-1. Use the cat command to show what's in that file
 1. Delete the `favorite_foods.txt` file
 1. Get back out of the `terminal_practice` directory
 1. Remove the `terminal_practice` directory